petrvondrasek/cms/readme.txt

    - to allow access from root/ to app/ directory

 ===========
-How to run on Windows:
+How to run on Apache/Windows:

 1. edit C:\Windows\System32\drivers\etc\hosts
  - add something like 127.0.0.1	cms.server